© Chad Naughton (NSF photo)

-This fact sheet was revised in August 10, 2018 to reflect current statuses of the Southern Ocean MPA proposals.
+This fact sheet was revised June 11, 2019 to reflect the current status of the Southern Ocean MPA proposals.

 The Southern Ocean, surrounding Antarctica, is one of the least altered marine ecosystems on Earth.
 Encompassing 15 percent of the world’s ocean, it is home to thousands of species found nowhere else, from brilliantly hued starfish and bioluminescent worms to pastel octopuses.
 It is also home to millions of penguins that depend on large swarms of krill, a tiny shrimplike crustacean, as well as other forage species that form the base of a delicate food web.
 Scientists believe this ecosystem is changing due to the impact of climate change and temperatures that are warming faster than nearly anywhere else on Earth.